- Small Group

 Spend two days at Bwindi tracking mountain gorillas.
 Each day you will divide into two groups and, following an early breakfast, depart for the forest.
 Under the supervision of trained local guides, head to the site where the gorillas were seen the previous day and then begin your search.
 Once the gorillas are located, you have time to observe, photograph, and enjoy this unique experience.
 Other activities at Bwindi include forest trekking for the lesser primates and looking for the many bird species that make this montane forest their home.

 After breakfast you board your charter aircraft for the short flight to Entebbe.
-Transfer to the Boma Guesthouse for dinner and overnight.
+Transfer to the Boma Guesthouse for dinner and a chance to relax before your independent homeward flight.
+Arrive in the USA the next day.

 All gratuities; all accommodations; group meals; group transfers; guided excursions as stated in the itinerary; entrance fees for parks/reserves, gorilla/chimpanzee tracking permits, etc.; $50,000 of medical expense coverage and $75,000 in emergency evacuation insurance; domestic air transportation within Uganda.